 Tourmaline Surfing Park is a beautiful family beach and a great place to learn how to surf.

-There are two surf breaks here, one close to shore which is ideal for beginners as well as a break farther out for the more advanced wave rider and both great for longboards!
+There are two surf breaks here, one close to shore, ideal for beginners, and a break farther out for the more advanced wave rider, and both great for longboards!

-During the winter time and with a north swell, False Point helps to form some incredible waves which will travel all the way to Tourmaline.
+During the wintertime and with a north swell, False Point helps form some incredible waves that will travel to Tourmaline.

-There are several surfers out in the water riding the more advanced waves found near False Point.
+Several surfers are out in the water riding the more advanced wave found near False Point.

-We are getting close to False Point, so let’s have a look!
+We are getting close to False Point, so let’s look!

 False Point-Linda Way Beach Access